LouisCAD/Splitties/modules/preferences/README.md

 For **default SharedPreferences**, make an `object` that extends `DefaultPreferences` instead of `Preferences`.

+Note that for better encapsulation, you might want to keep the mutable delegated properties private in some cases, and expose functions and flows instead.

 ### Why `object` and not `class`?

 Unless you use coroutines (read more about this in next section just below),